bmc/brizzled/source/_posts/2011-06-29-initial-thoughts-on-google.markdown

 feature in Facebook.
 However, Circles is more powerful.
 Google describes Circles as follow:

-> Google+ Circles helps you organize everyone according to your real-life
-> social connections--say, "family," "work friends," "music buddies," and
-> "alumni".
-Then, you can share relevant content with the right people, and
-> follow content posted by people you find interesting.
-For example, you
-> might post an announcement about your engagement and show it only to
-> people in your friends and family circles, or maybe you see a post from
-> the circle you created for your book club that there's a recent article
-> on your favorite author.
+{% blockquote %}
+Google+ Circles helps you organize everyone according to your real-life social connections--say, "family," "work friends," "music buddies," and "alumni".
+Then, you can share relevant content with the right people, and follow content posted by people you find interesting.
+For example, you might post an announcement about your engagement and show it only to people in your friends and family circles, or maybe you see a post from the circle you created for your book club that there's a recent article on your favorite author.
+{% endblockquote %}

 In a nutshell, with Google+, you have *far* more granular control over how you share information.
 In addition, you can easily change your news feed so